emoses/emoses.org/content/posts/reusable-patterns-in-go.md

 }
 ```

 Much prettier, huh?
-So Go's type system isn't powerful enough to have a type argument that expresses an arbitrary-length
+Go's type system isn't powerful enough to have a type argument that expresses an arbitrary-length
 but finite list of types *as parameters to a function*; however we can use a product type (aka a struct) to represent
 that finite list [^3].